JCMCGroup-Joshua/Big-Data-Analysis-python/README.md

 # README

 This README is for Big Data Analasis Using the Diabeities Data Set.
+This Repository is For my Big Data analysis Unit for my 3rd year of my University Course

 ### The Purpose of This Is to answer the following Question